bushw011/urmorris-pages/pages/07.to-the-freshman/default.md

 ---
-title: 'To The Freshman: please, leave your lanyards at the door.'
+title: 'To the Freshman: please, leave your lanyards at the door.'
+media_order: 'Screenshot (52).png'
-date: 09/14/2018
+date: '14-09-2018 00:00'
 ---

 **Written by Jon Antonsen, Feature Editor and Geordi Jones, Feature Editor** _originally published in Issue 1, Volume 31 of The University Register on Friday, September 14, 2018_